Cyber Risk Analysis: everything you need to know

 According to ISO (both 31000 and 27005, by the way), analysis is the second of the three steps of risk assessment.

 The first is about identifying risks: determining which scenarios could result in a loss, and understanding how, where, and why.
-ISO indicates this inventory must include the risks, even if their source is under your organisation’s control.
+ISO indicates this inventory must include the risks, even if their source is under your organization’s control.

 During the analysis stage, you will be able to measure the level of risk by estimating the likelihood or probability of occurrence of an event and the extent of its consequences.
 ISO states that you can perform either quantitative or qualitative risk measurements.